OlgaRomanova0709/Pandas/readme.md

 % Passing Reading
 Overall Passing Rate (Average of the above two)

 # Scores by School Size

-Repeat the above breakdown, but this time group schools based on a reasonable approximation of school size (Small, Medium, Large).
+Repeats the above breakdown, but this time groups schools based on a reasonable approximation of school size (Small, Medium, Large).

 # Scores by School Type

-Repeat the above breakdown, but this time group schools based on school type (Charter vs. District).
+Repeats the above breakdown, but this time groups schools based on school type (Charter vs. District).